BinyamF/directory-gov-et/README.md

 # directory-gov-et
-# directory portal for ethiopian governmetn offices and officials
+# directory portal for ethiopian government offices and officials